-About as simple as you can get, but attractive.
+About as simple as you can get, but perhaps comfortable.

-Hark back to the 1880s, when a lonely Colonel Henri Canard, Dakar's governor at the time, lamented that "Dakar is always very quiet, it is also sad, few houses, few inhabitants, little commerce and no industry....
+Hark back to the 1880s, when a lonely Colonel Henri Canard, Dakar's governor, lamented that "Dakar is always very quiet, it is also sad, few houses, few inhabitants, little commerce and no industry....
 [There is] nothing but silence, a complete tranquility, always too few European and mulatoo residents, themselves not eager to engage in industry; there is not a cobbler here, nor a tailor, nor a toupée-maker."